Stainless Steel vs White Gold

 Stainless Steel is a one of the most corrosion resistant metals and will not tarnish or rust even when exposed to moisture, chemicals, or extreme environments.
 This makes it ideal for active individuals or those living in humid climates.
 While white gold’s resistance to tarnish is largely dependent on its rhodium plating or platinum addition.
 As the rhodium wears off, the underlying metal may begin to show, and the jewelry might require re-plating to maintain its appearance.

-Or if nickel is added instead of platinum, it is going you tarnish way faster.
+Or if nickel is added instead of platinum, it is going to tarnish way faster.

 4. Luxury